 Frederick S. Lane, Ph.D., is Academic Director of The Great Leaders Program and Professor Emeritus of Public Affairs at Baruch College.He is also a Faculty Fellow in the Marxe School’s Center for Nonprofit Strategy and Management and a consultant in the management of nonprofit organizations.

 "Not surprisingly, The Great Leaders Program is all about leadership.
-Our definition stresses setting shared organizational goals and influencing others to achieve shared goals.
+Our definition stresses setting shared organizational goals and influencing others to actually achieve those goals.
 This approach is embedded throughout the courses and other activities.
 The goal is to positively impact the expectations and actions of the many stakeholders in any nonprofit organization.
 Always adapting and pursuing organizational purpose, Great Leaders are part visionary and part coach, part builder and part advocate."

 ---Frederick Lane, Ph.D., Professor Emeritus and Academic Director, The Great Leaders Program